Bee Benefits to Agriculture

 allergic to bees, it is a good idea to inspect your property for

-signs of a bee nest before operating machinery.
+signs of a bee nest before operating machinery, it’s always ideal to use less invasive harvester products.
 Sealing cracks

 and openings in buildings that could attract a swarm looking